Site Owned by Upper Valley Lake Sunapee Regional Planning Commission

 Small Businesses and Institutions

 Small businesses and institutions are welcome to attend.
-They must pre-register with the coordinating sponsor at least two weeks in advance of the collection event.
+They must pre-register with the coordinating sponsor at least three weeks in advance of the collection event.
 A fee will be determined prior to the event which will be due before or at the event.

 On-site collection arrangements may be made directly with the sponsor's waste hauler or any licensed hauler when there is a large quantity of waste or it could not be safely transported to a collection site.
 You can obtain a list of licensed hazardous waste haulers from NH Department of Environmental Services for New Hampshire and VT Waste Management Division for ANR for Vermont.